harness/developer-hub/docs/continuous-integration/migration-guides/migrating-from-gitlab.md

 `<+matrix.usertag>`

-To learn more about Matrix check out the [documentation here](https://docs.harness.io/article/eh4azj73m4#matrix)
+To learn more about matrix, go to the [documentation here](https://developer.harness.io/docs/platform/pipelines/looping-strategies-matrix-repeat-and-parallelism/#matrix)

 <Tabs
     defaultValue="harness"